Clarkston, East Renfrewshire: Transport

 The closest airport is Glasgow Airport, 8.1 mi northwest of Clarkston, near Paisley.

 Clarkston is serviced by a number of bus routes by various operators.
 The main bus links are the number 4 and 4A, linking nearby Eaglesham or Newton Mearns with Glasgow city centre and Knightswood, and the number 6, which connects East Kilbride with Clydebank.
 Both services are operated by First Glasgow.
+There is also an additional local bus operated by Todd's Travel to the Silverburn Shopping Centre and Shawlands.

 Notable people

 Novelist Alistair MacLean lived in the area before moving to Switzerland.
-Noted residents of the area have included Sir William Kerr Fraser, Principal and Chancellor of Glasgow University; Harry Benson, international photographer, and Judy Murray, tennis educator and promoter.
+Noted residents of the area have included Sir William Kerr Fraser, Principal and Chancellor of Glasgow University; Harry Benson, international photographer, and Judy Murray, tennis educator and promoter; notable Pastor Alistair Begg.

 Musicians associated with Clarkston include Synthwave producer Michael Oakley who grew up locally and attended Williamwood High School, former Thin Lizzy and Motörhead guitarist Brian "Robbo" Robertson who was born and grew up locally, and Stuart Murdoch of Belle and Sebastian, who also grew up in the area.